holochain/holochain-rust/doc/architecture/README.md

 ## Rust Conductor
 The [conductor crate](/conductor) uses the [conductor_api](conductor_api) to implement an executable which is intended to become the main, highly configurable and GUI less conductor implementation that can be run as a background system service.

-## Nodejs Conductor
-The [nodejs_conductor](/nodejs_conductor) directory implements a node package that creates a conductor that wraps the Holochain core Rust implementation so we can access it from node.
-This is crucial especially for creating a test-driven development environment for developing Holochain DNA.
-The `hc` command-line tool relies on it to run tests.

 ## HC Command-line developer tool.
 The [cli crate](/cli) implements our command line developer tool which allows you to create DNA scaffold, run tests, and finally package your DNA for running in a Conductor.
 For more details see the [crate README](/cli/README.md).